pypa/packaging.python.org/source/index.rst

 Guides
 ======

-Guides provide steps to perform a specific task.
+"How to" guides provide steps to perform a specific task.
 Guides are more focused on users who are already familiar with Python packaging and are looking for specific information.

-The :doc:`guides/index` section provides "how to" instructions in three major
+The :doc:`guides/index` section provides "how to" instructions in these
+areas:

+* package installation
-areas: package installation; building and distributing packages; miscellaneous topics.
+* building and distributing packages
+* hosting
+* miscellaneous topics

 Explanations and Discussions
 ============================